jzumbrun/requestengine/README.md

     - intake: All request's `fuel` values will be available within the `intake` property.

 All requests are run synchronous by default in the order provided.
 Setting the `timing` property to false, will allow for asynchronous calls, but the revolution timeline cannot be guaranteed.
 Since synchronous requests can depend on previous request results, if any synchronous requests fail, any subsequent synchronous will not be called.
 Asynchronous requests will always run reguardless of previous failures.
-- power?: (engine: Engine, { compressionStroke, engineCycle }: IPowerSystems ) => any; The `power` handler is optional and cannot be combined with the compression property.
+- power?: (engine: Engine, { compressionStroke, compressionFirstStroke, engineCycle }: IPowerSystems ) => any; The `power` handler is optional and cannot be combined with the compression property.
 It is a handling function that allows for more flexible control over the request if more complex logic is needed that the compression statement alone, cannot provide.
-The `power` handler passes a compressionStroke function to allow code to make query calls along with all other data in the request pipeline.
+The `power` handler passes a compressionStroke/compressionFirstStroke function to allow code to make query calls along with all other data in the request pipeline.
 It also passes a engineCycle function to allow code to make an entirely new call to another engine.
 - ignition!: string[]; The `ignition` property array is a list for authorized keys for each engine model.
 - intake!: AnySchema; The `intake` property is an avj json schema that validates inbound data.
 - exhaust!: AnySchema; The `exhaust` property is an avj json schema that validates outbound data.